OUR COMMITMENT

 Define Sustainable Farming

 The best and most sustainable farms and food systems are the ones that focus on both economic and environmental sustainability.
-By going “beyond organic” and comitting to sustainability, these are the food systems that will nurture the unborn generations from whom we are borrowing these resources.
-Note: many of the following components are not required for organic certification.
+By going “beyond organic” and committing to sustainability, these are the food systems that will nurture the unborn generations from whom we are borrowing these resources.

 Local